-While we aim to be the most comprehensive health and wellness DNA test available on the market, there are certain health aspects our tests do not analyse.
+While we aim to be the most comprehensive health and wellness DNA test available on the market, there are certain health aspects our tests do not analyze.

 We do not perform full exome sequencing, and only look at the genes necessary to create our reports.
-This means we don’t analyse the entirety of your DNA, and your sample remains anonymised (and cannot be used to personally identify you).
+This means we don’t analyze the entirety of your DNA, and your sample remains anonymized (and cannot be used to personally identify you).

 We provide genetic information about how your body will respond to certain foods and exercises, and how you can take advantage of this information and achieve your goals.
 Here are some of the things our testing doesn’t cover: